Franky1/Streamlit-Selenium/README.md

     2. `chromium & chromedriver`
     3. `firefox & geckodriver`
 - Unfortunately in the default Debian Bullseye apt package repositories, not all of these packages are available.
 If we want an installation from the default repositories, only `chromium & chromedriver` is left.
-- To make this repository cross-platform, the Windows 10 chromedriver must be stored here in the root folder or add to the PATH.
-Be aware, that the version of this chromedriver must match the version of your installed Chrome browser.
 - The chromedriver has a lot of options, that can be set.
 It may be necessary to tweak these options on different platforms to make headless operation work smoothly.
 - The deployment to Streamlit Cloud has unfortunately failed sometimes in the past.
 A concrete cause of the error or an informative error message could not be identified.
 Currently it seems to be stable during deployment.
+- To run this streamlit app on **Windows**, the Windows `chromedriver.exe` must be stored here in the root folder or add to the Windows PATH.
+Be aware, that the version of this chromedriver must match the version of your installed Chrome browser.

 ## Development Setup :hammer_and_wrench: